 - Other possible strategies unique to your situation

 If you have a second mortgage on a home that is underwater (valued at less than you owe on it), this second mortgage can be considered an unsecured loan and can be stripped away in a Chapter 13 bankruptcy, as long as you complete your court approved debt repayment plan.

 If Chapter 13 seems the preferred option, but isn’t possible, we can discuss the wisdom and potential advantages of surrendering your home in a Chapter 7 bankruptcy.
 In this case, the debt is discharged like other unsecured funds you owe.

 Contact us for help

 Foreclosure situations are different.
 In a Colorado foreclosure there are many avenues open for legal exploration.
 By consulting with a skilled and knowledgeable attorney you will be made aware of your options and be able to take full advantage of your best course of action.
 The experienced attorneys at Robinson & Henry will be your able allies as you navigate your way through this difficult process.
-Call 303-688-0944 for a free consultation.
+Call 303-688-0944 for an assessment.